Eririf/A-Track-Modified/README.md

+### Open source asteroid detection algorithm is somehow hard to find, EURONEAR project is one but source code not provided.
+Thanks to [T. Atay](https://github.com/akdeniz-uzay),  writing codes for detecting asteroids has become much more easier(at least for me).
 ### To be continued...
-#### [A-Track](https://github.com/akdeniz-uzay/A-Track) works in (x,y) plane which is time consuming for wide field of view telescope, I simply changed it to celestial coordinate and fixed several mysterious bugs.
+[A-Track](https://github.com/akdeniz-uzay/A-Track) works in (x,y) plane which is time consuming for wide field of view telescope, I simply changed it to celestial coordinate and fixed several mysterious bugs.

-#### Some problems remains unsolved including pool.py(error appear when input over 10 fits using multiprocessing) and list.append failed to be replaced by pandas.DataFrame.concat.
+Some problems remains unsolved including pool.py(error appear when input over 10 fits using multiprocessing) and list.append failed to be replaced by pandas.DataFrame.concat.
 For large CCD, plotting check images become to large to generate a gif.

-#### Testdata added in A-Track/testdata/
+ Testdata added in A-Track/testdata/

-#### Dependencies not completely listed here...(be patient with warnings lol...)
+Dependencies not completely listed here...(be patient with warnings lol...)

-#### WCS head needed
+WCS head needed

 # Moving Object Detection(Slightly changed)